What are Webhooks?

 ngrok creates a secure public HTTPS tunnel to your local development server.
 Install it, run Best for: End-to-end testing your full webhook handling logic locally before deploying.

 ngrok http 3000 (replacing 3000 with your local port), and it gives you a public URL like https://a1b2c3d4.ngrok.io.
-Register that URL as your webhook.Now when we send a webhook to that URL, it tunnels through ngrok to your local server — so your actual application code handles it, exactly as it would in production.The free tier of ngrok gives you a new URL every time you restart it.
-If you are doing extended testing, note down your webhook ID and update the URL each session, or sign up for a paid ngrok plan that gives you a fixed domain.
+Register that URL as your webhook.Now when we send a webhook to that URL, it tunnels through ngrok to your local server.
+Your actual application code handles it, exactly as it would in production.The free tier of ngrok gives you a new URL every time you restart it.
+If you’re doing extended testing, note down your webhook ID and update the URL each session, or sign up for a paid ngrok plan that gives you a fixed domain.